Inflect logo

 The overall risk profile for Muriaé is High (5.2/10), as of September 2025.
 Infrastructure planning must account for specific regional hazards.

 • River Flood (7.7): This is the primary natural risk.
-Facilities must be located outside of floodplains or built with elevated equipment floors.
+Facilities should be located outside of floodplains or built with elevated equipment floors.

 • Coastal Flood (5.0): This is a regional risk factor.
 Muriaé is inland but can be affected by major weather systems impacting the broader state coastline.